WoltLab/docs.woltlab.com/docs/migration_wsc-31_like.md

----
-title: Migrating from WSC 3.1 - Like System
+# Migrating from WSC 3.1 - Like System
-sidebar: sidebar
-permalink: migration_wsc-31_like.html
-folder: migration/wsc-31
-parent: migration_wsc-31_php
----

 ## Introduction